 A distracted driving accident can result in very serious injuries and damages.
 Distracted driving usually takes the form of talking on the phone, texting, or sending emails from a mobile device while driving.
 Washington law requires drivers who wish to talk on the phone while driving to use a hands-free mobile device.

-If you have been injured in a distracted driving accident, the personal injury attorneys at the Law Offices of Loren Scott Etengoff can assist you with your case.
+If you have been injured in a distracted driving accident, the personal injury attorneys at the Etengoff Pak Law Group can assist you with your case.
 Our attorneys have many years of experience negotiating with insurance adjusters and trying personal injury cases in court, and we are committed to maximizing the potential value of your case.

 Federal Distracted Driving Law